chadalanevans/saas-interview-challenge1/README.md

 ## Building The Project

 From the root of the project
+- "make deps" - to download the dependencies
 - "make build" - to build the services which will be in \<root\>/bin
 - "make test" - to run the tests
 - "docker build -t saas-interview-challenge1 ." - to build the project